smhurf/lewagon_challenges/04-Decision-Science/02-Statistical-Inference/02-Simple-Analysis/README.md

 We are finally ready to start analysing our order dataset

-Our objectif is to get an initial understanding of review_scores associated with each orders
+Our objective is to get an initial understanding of `review_score` associated with each orders

 Open `simple_analysis.ipynb` and follows instructions